aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/using-truetype-fonts/specify-truetype-fonts-location/_index.md

 ## Loading Fonts from Stream

-Aspose.Words provides the [StreamFontSource](https://apireference.aspose.com/words/java/com.aspose.words/StreamFontSource) class, which enables loading fonts from the stream.
+Aspose.Words provides the [StreamFontSource](https://apireference.aspose.com/words/java/com.aspose.words/StreamFontSource) class, which allows loading fonts from the stream.
 To use the stream font source, a user needs to create a derived class from **StreamFontSource** and provide an implementation of the [OpenFontDataStream](https://apireference.aspose.com/words/java/com.aspose.words/streamfontsource#openFontDataStream\(\)) method.
-The **OpenFontDataStream** method could be called many times.
+The **OpenFontDataStream** method could be called several times.
 For the first time, it will be called when Aspose.Words scans the provided font sources to get a list of available fonts.
-Later it may be called if the font is used in the document to parse the font data and to embed the font data to some output formats. **StreamFontSource** may be useful because it enables loading the font data only when it is required, and not to store it in the memory for the FontSettings lifetime.
+Later it may be called if the font is used in the document to parse the font data and to embed the font data to some output formats. **StreamFontSource** may be useful because it allows loading the font data only when it is required, and not to store it in the memory for the FontSettings lifetime.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-CSharp-Rendering-Printing-ResourceSteamFontSourceExample-ResourceSteamFontSourceExample.cs" >}}

 **StreamFontSource** is an alternative to [MemoryFontSource](https://apireference.aspose.com/words/java/com.aspose.words/MemoryFontSource) since it is always possible to load a stream to memory and pass it to **MemoryFontSource**.
 The difference is that the **MemoryFontSource** is stored in the memory all the time, and the **StreamFontSource** is loaded on demand and disposed of right away.
-But it may be loaded multiple times, as described above.
+But it may be loaded several times, as described above.
 In some cases **MemoryFontSource** is preferable, and in others, **StreamFontSource**.

 ## Getting a List of Available Fonts